The advantages of individual mindfulness

 Since knowledge on MBCT is necessary, you are expected to be acqainted with the book Mindfulness-Based Cognitive Therapy for Depression by Zindel Segal, Mark Williams and John Teasdale.
 This book will serve as a reference during the course.

 Continued learning opportunities

-After the course, you are eligible to give the iMBCT program as a trained teacher.
+After this iMBCT Teaching Course, you are eligible to give the iMBCT program as a trained teacher.
 However, we encourage you to continue your learning process.
 To support you in this, after the course one to one monitoring (supervision) by Skype or phone is offered through the teachers while giving your iMBCT program for the first time.
 (You can arrange the mentoring sessions – not free of charge – with your iMBCT teacher after the course.)